1968 Shelby Hardtop Racer #5

 A more detailed story about finding the car was published in a SAAC-newsletter.

-My car was 1 of 5 (number 5 in the SAAC registry and your website) sent to Shelby Racing to be used in the Trans-am series.
+My car was 1 of 5 to be used in the Trans-am series.
 It went unused for the '68 season and was then sold to independent Trans-am driver Bill Pendleton.

 I spent the next three years doing research and collecting parts.
 It then took me two and a half years to restore it.
 After that, I had the pleasure of vintage racing it for 15 years and really enjoyed it.
 I had to sell it a couple of years ago to a good home.
 It's being enjoyed by someone else now.